federecio/dropwizard-swagger/README.md

 * As usual, add Swagger annotations to your resource classes and methods

-* Open a browser and hit `http://localhost:8080/swagger-ui`
+* Open a browser and hit `http://localhost:8080/swagger-ui/`

+__NOTE__: I still haven't figured out the reason, but the path has to have a `/` at the end.

 Contributors
 ------------